 Share a thought of a favourite or special moment at this camp with your fellow campers.

 After Camp: Return the Challenge Box to where you found it.
-Complete the challenge form and submit it along with a picture of your group at camp to the SVI Office at 938 Mason Street, Victoria, BC.
+Complete the challenge form and submit it along with a picture of your group at camp to the SVI Office at

+611 Linnet Lane, Victoria, BC V9E 2B1

 Don’t forget to submit a group photo of your entire group while at camp.
 We hope you had fun at camp.
-Please submit your form to the SVI Office to claim your challenge crests.
+Please submit your form to the SVI Office

+(611 Linnet Lane, Victoria, BC V9E 2B1) to claim your challenge crests.

+Payment for crests is done through Unified Banking – unit to SVI Area.

 Kingswood Camp – Bill Reith or Freeman King Site

 Recommended for Guide age and older.
-Can be adapted for Brownies tenting.
+Can be adapted for Embers tenting.

 Prior to Camp: Contact the SVI Properties Booking or the site caretaker to obtain a list of simple service projects you may choose from at camp.
 Please note: If your unit chooses to cut Daphnia, an invasive plant found at Kingswood, it is poisonous.
 Everyone should wear gloves while cutting and handling the plants.
 Wash your hands thoroughly after your service to prevent contamination.